 John has extensive experience in recovering lapsed patents and applications, using restoration and restitutio procedures in the UK Intellectual Property Office (UK IPO), the EPO and elsewhere in Europe.
 The crucial factor in such proceedings is correct presentation of the evidence; viewed from the appropriate perspective an apparently hopeless case can become much more promising.
 He represented the proprietor in Ament’s Patent RPC 647 which overturned the UK IPO’s practice that lack of funds could never be a ground for restoration of an inadvertently lapsed patent.

-Who’s Who: Patents 2016 identifies John as a “Recommended individual”.
+The Legal 500 identifies John as a “Recommended individual”.

 John joined J A Kemp in 1988 and became a partner in 1994.